bosch-io/bcx2017/Available_Devices/BCX17_Bosch_XDK110.md

 The XDK Device are identified through their MAC address, printed at the back of the device.
 A lot of these devices are available!

+XDKs publish telemetry and events into Hono using a device ID  `xdk.<macaddress>`.

 ## Device capabilities

 The XDK has a number of sensors.
 All of these values are transmitted via LWM2M every 10 seconds: